smewled2012/WeeklyChallenge_7/README.md

 3. Bootstrap and
 4. MySQL Database

-#Demonstartion of the project
+# Demonstartion of the project

-find a heroku link below to demonstrate and see what the application looks like and how it is functioning!
+Find a heroku link below to demonstrate and see what the application looks like and how it is functioning!

 https://nameless-tor-83098.herokuapp.com/